 Cache Valley Lawyer

 Brian Craig has 18 years of experience as a lawyer.
 Before starting his own law firm, Brian worked for several years in the legal publishing and legal information services industry as an attorney for Thomson-Reuters and Wolters Kluwer gaining experience with contracts, employment law, real estate law, tax law, privacy law, and other practice areas.

-Brian is also an accomplished legal writer.
-He authored Cyberlaw: The Law of the Internet and Information Technology, a textbook published by Pearson.
-His next book entitled Stringfellow Acid Pits: The Toxic and Legal Legacy published by the University of Michigan Press will be available in 2020.
-He has also written other articles relating to real estate law, privacy law, legal writing, and legal history.
+Brian is also an accomplished legal writer as the author of Cyberlaw: The Law of the Internet and Information Technology (Pearson) and Stringfellow Acid Pits: The Toxic and Legal Legacy (University of Michigan Press).
+He has also written articles relating to real estate law, privacy law, legal writing, and legal history.

 A resident of Providence, Brian enjoys hiking up Logan Canyon, reading John Grisham novels, and playing the piano.